wesleyharuo/Fleet-Rebalancing-Station-Availability-Analysis/README.md

 - **`stations.csv`** — 118 stations with location, capacity, ward, charging capability
 - **`weather.csv`** — Daily temperature and precipitation for the period

-The dataset contains an **intentionally injected anomaly**: e-bike availability in three downtown wards (Toronto Centre, Spadina-Fort York, University-Rosedale) is suppressed from October 1–14 to simulate a charging infrastructure outage.
+The dataset contains an **intentionally injected anomaly**: ......... availability in three downtown wards (Toronto Centre, Spadina-Fort York, University-Rosedale) is suppressed from October 1–14 to simulate a charging infrastructure outage.
 This lets the analysis demonstrate a realistic detection → diagnosis → recommendation workflow.

 ---